-PLANNING Now for 2013!
-Please join the PCT Email Yahoo Group to volunteer and to coordinate efforts.
+PCT Status for 2020 Due to little aactivity, the Yahoogroup email reflector expired at the end of 2019.
+Please join the overall GOlden Packet group (atgp) on groups.io to volunteer and to coordinate efforts.
 Thanks to Barry Thaysen for setting this up in 2011.
 Martin, KI6WJP prepared a PATH list in 2011 to help organize planning.
 See the 2011 path ideas.

-2012 - Join up with Operation On-Target!
-It is now time to start planning the involvement of APRS GOlden Packet concepts with the western On-Target concepts.
+2012 - Joint APRS and Operation On-Target!
+We need to start planning the involvement of APRS GOlden Packet concepts with the western On-Target concepts.
 Much of this page is historical when we tried to organize the Pacific APRS links on their own.
 Use it for plannning the APRS Golden Packet portion of your adventure, but do all site planning and team coordination within the existing Operation ON-TARGET web pages and organizations.
 Then report here, how the Golden Packet portion worked out west this year.

 2011 Summary: The 2011 APRS planning was ramping up quickly for an attempt on the PCT, but they just ran out of time at the last minute.
 Lets hope that joining up with Operation ON-Target in future years will help!
 Here was the 2011 map.